HatemMS2012/SolrLiterature/README.md

 + `java -Dfile.encoding=UTF8 -Dauto=yes -Drecursive=yes  -Durl=http://localhost:8983/solr/core0/update -jar post.jar "myDocs"`

 ##Indexed File Structure
-Documents that can be added to index must be provieded in XML format.
-The fields that can be idexed are defined in the **schema.xml** file.
+Documents that can be added to the index must be provieded in XML format.
+The indexed are defined in the **schema.xml** file.
 A sample input file is provieded here:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>